YottaDB/YDBDoc/MessageRecovery/errors.rst

 SIGFLTDIV
 ---------------------

-SIGFLTDIV, Signal was caused by a floating point divided by zero
+SIGFLTDIV, Signal was caused by a floating point divide by zero

 Run Time Error: This message is an auxiliary message and is preceded by a primary KILLBYSIGxxx message.